Leodis McKelvin

-Leodis Anquan McKelvin (born September 4, 1985) is a former American football cornerback and return specialist.
-He played college football for Troy University and was drafted by the Buffalo Bills 11th overall in the 2008 NFL draft.
+Leodis Anquan McKelvin (born September 4, 1985) is an American former professional football player who was a cornerback and return specialist in the National Football League (NFL).
+He played college football for the Troy Trojans, earning first-team All-American honors in 2007.
+He was selected by the Buffalo Bills in the first round of the 2008 NFL draft with the 11th overall pick.

-Early years
+Early life

 McKelvin attended Ware County High School in Waycross, Georgia, where he played cornerback for the Ware County Gators.
 As a junior, he recorded 60 tackles and six interceptions, while also returning eight receptions for over 300 yards.
 In his senior year, he recorded 51 tackles, recovered three fumbles, intercepted six passes and broke up six passes, while helping Ware to a 9–2 record, a regional title and a second-round AAAA playoff appearance in 2003.
 He was named defensive player of the year in the area as well as to the Georgia Times Union Super 11 team.

 Considered only a two-star recruit by Rivals.com, McKelvin was not ranked among the nation's best cornerback prospects.
 He received only few scholarship offers and picked Troy over Louisville on January 30, 2004.